PopGenClustering/Clumppling/README.md

 ## How to Run (with an example)
 As a quick start, let's use the [Cape Verde data](https://doi.org/10.1016/j.cub.2017.07.002) as an example.
 The data files are available in the zip file [input/capeverde.zip](input/capeverde.zip).

-1. **Download the zip file** if you haven't yet (click the button on the top right to download raw file).

-2. **Extract files** from the zip to a folder named "capeverde".
-Create a folder "input" under your current path and **put the "capeverde" folder in the "input" folder**.
+1. **Ensure that the data files have been successfully downloaded and put under the right directory.** Following Step 4(2) from above, you should have already downloaded the zip file "capeverde.zip" and extracted the data files inside the zip file to a folder named "capeverde" under a directory called "input" that you created. \
+For example, the data files are extracted to ``C:/Users/YOUR_USER_NAME/Clumppling/input/capeverde``.

+2. **Ensure that the current path is the parent directory of the "input" folder.** In your command-line interpreter, make sure that you navigate to the directory where the folder "input" locates.
+For the above example, you should be in the directory ``C:/Users/YOUR_USER_NAME/Clumppling``.

-   If you do not know your current path, you may run ``pwd`` to see it in the command window.
+   If you do not know your current path, you can run ``pwd`` to see it in the command window.

-   The chicken data files should be under ``input/capeverde``.
+   The Cape Verde data files should locate in ``input/capeverde`` under your current path.
 I.e., When you run ``ls input/capeverde``, you should see a list of Cape Verde data files *(CAPEVERDE_Rep1.2.indivq, CAPEVERDE_Rep1.3.indivq, etc.)*

 3. **Run the program** under the default setting
    ````
    python -m clumppling -i input/capeverde -o output/capeverde -f admixture
    ````
-   The outputs will be saved in the directory ``output/capeverde`` and a zipped file of the same name will also be generated.
+   The outputs will be saved in ``output/capeverde`` under your current and a zipped file of the same name will also be generated.
+For example, if you are in the directory ``C:/Users/YOUR_USER_NAME/Clumppling``, then the input will be saved in ``C:/Users/YOUR_USER_NAME/Clumppling/output/capeverde`` and zipped in ``C:/Users/YOUR_USER_NAME/Clumppling/output/capeverde.zip``.

    ***Notes:***
-   * The output path (e.g. ''output/capeverde'') has to be different from the input path (e.g. ''input/capeverde'')!
-Otherwise, the input path will be overwritten by the outputs and this causes issues.
+   * Make sure that the output path (e.g. ''output/capeverde'') is different from the input path (e.g. ''input/capeverde'')!
+Otherwise, the input directory will be overwritten by the outputs and this causes issues.
-   * If your data files are in a different directory, make sure to specify the corresponding input path after ``-i``.
+   * If your data files are in a directory different than the given example, make sure to specify the corresponding input path after ``-i``.
    * You can also change the parameters from those in the default setting.
 Here is another example for the chicken example (data available in the zip file [input/chicken.zip](input/chicken.zip)) where we specify the parameters ``cd_param`` and ``custom_cmap``:
       ````
       python -m clumppling -i input/chicken -o output/chicken_color -f structure --cd_param 1.05 --custom_cmap #D65859,#00AAC1,#01C0F6,#FDF0C4,#F1B38C,#AAD6BD,#6BB582,#B5DDF7,#AE8557,#FCEC73,#A4A569,#4264AC,#A1CDB2,#DE9D5D,#D9439A,#ABB2BA,#8775B3,#B3865C,#DADDE6,#E7BDD1,#FF9999
       ````
+      Here we are setting the community detection parameter ``cd_param`` to be 1.05.
+This parameter controls the resolution, i.e., the size of the detected communities, of the Louvain algorithm used for community detection.
+The default value is 1.0, and a larger value will result in smaller communities and more of them, thus detecting more modes.
+If the default parameter value is giving undesirable mode detection results, for instance, assigning each replicate to its own modes or assigning all obviously different replicates to a single mode, you may vary this parameter to get a desired size and number of the modes. \
-      Here we are setting the community detection parameter ``cd_param`` to be 1.05 and providing a custom colormap (``custom_cmap``) for visualization of the alignment results.
+      We are also providing a custom colormap (``custom_cmap``) for visualization of the alignment results.
+The clusters will be colored based on colors specified by the list of comma-separated HEX codes.

    * More example commands to call the program can be found under [the scripts directory](scripts) in the GitHub repository.